z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 - In the reverse path:
   - Each hop will update the "routing next hop" to the destination ToR based on the port it received the HULA packet on (as it was the best path).
-Then it forwards the packet to next hop in reverse path based on source routing.
+Then it forwards the packet to the next hop in reverse path based on source routing.
   - Source ToR also drops the packet.
 - Now for each data packet,
   - Each hop hashes the flow header fields and looks into a "flow table".
-  - If it doesn't find the next hop for the flow, looks for "routing next hop" to find the next hop for destination ToR.
+  - If it doesn't find the next hop for the flow, looks into "routing next hop" to find the next hop for destination ToR.
 We assume each ToR serves a /24 IP address.
-    The switch also updates the "flow table". "flow table" prevents the path for a flow from changing in order to avoid packet re-ordering and path oscilation during updating next hops.
+    The switch also updates the "flow table". "flow table" prevents the path of a flow to change in order to avoid packet re-ordering and path oscilation during updating next hops.
-  - Otherwise, each hop just use the next hop.
+  - Otherwise, each hop just uses the next hop.

 Your switch will have multiple tables, which the control plane will populate with static rules.
 We have already defined